Geantex/lowtiergod/README.md

 ## Features

 Low Tier God will motivate you after a RANDOM!!!
-(10 minutes) amount of time!
+(1 hour, was 10 minutes in 0.0.1) amount of time!

 ## Features
 0.0.1